Frequently Asked Questions

 - Make sure that port 25 is not blocked by a firewall.

-- Use the Throttle in the SMTP Server Table on the "SMTP" branch.
+- If the error is intermittent, reduce the number of Threads on the "Send" branch.
+Consider using the Throttle feature in the SMTP Server Table on the "SMTP" branch.

 - Configure the mail server to keep undeliverables in the mail queue for no more than an hour and a half.